JorelAli/CommandAPI/docs/src/environmentargs.md

 > **Note:**
 >
-> The `EnvironmentArgument` is only supported for Minecraft versions 1.13.1 and later, meaning it _will not work_ on Minecraft 1.13.
+> The `EnvironmentArgument` is only supported in Minecraft versions 1.13.1 and later, meaning it _will not work_ on Minecraft 1.13.
 This is due to fact that Minecraft added the environment argument in 1.13.1.
-Attempting to use the `EnvironmentArgument` on Minecraft 1.13 will throw an `EnvironmentException`.
+Attempting to use the `EnvironmentArgument` on Minecraft 1.13 will throw an `EnvironmentArgumentException`.

 ## Example - Creating a new world